MURDriverless/Getting-Started/README.md

    - If you’re facing issues while shrinking, https://www.winhelponline.com/blog/you-cannot-shrink-volume-beyond-point-disk-mgmt/?fbclid=IwAR2yXPd_RQhAVZplS2mzlSXEOtv-hrGCqICEZGgSrhtawZwSMEfaIvcGhUM
 2. Use trial Ubuntu from Ubuntu boot iso to repartition extra space into your existing Ubuntu with GParted

+If you're not using NVIDIA GPU, please contact the team lead.
+You can continue on with installing ROS and doing ROS tutorials, just skip to the bottom.

 ## 1) Get Docker
 1. Follow steps here: https://docs.docker.com/engine/install/ubuntu/
 2. Test if it works running `sudo docker run hello-world`

 ## 2) Building MURauto Docker Image
 1. Clone https://github.com/MURDriverless/MUR_Docker to a folder for Docker
 2. Follow the instructions under Build and Usage.
+We're using ROS Melodic at the moment, which is the ROS version that pairs with Ubuntu 18.04 LTS.
+Link to install ROS Melodic: http://wiki.ros.org/melodic/Installation/Ubuntu.
 You'll need to Google search for the missing files.
 3. After you do `sudo ./run.sh`, you should now be in docker already and get something like
 ```
 randomalphanum